alphaX86/alphaX86/README.md

 Here are my facts to be more clear:
 - 🔭 I’m currently working on Python3, C++, React, Full-Stack and other stuffs.
 - 🌱 I’m currently learning the basics of CV, NLP, DevOps and Cloud (if you think I'm polyglot, I'm not xD)
-- ❤️ I love to code and play games (COD:Mobile especially!
+- ❤️ I love to code and play games (COD, FIFA mobile!
 LOL)
 - 📫 How to reach me: Through Discord or through other platforms below.
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: See 👇